zikuan/p4/exercises/mri/README.md

 There are several ways that problems might manifest:

 1. `mri.p4` fails to compile.
 In this case, `make` will report the error emitted from the compiler and stop.

-2. `mri.p4` compiles but does not support the control plane rules in the `sX-runtime.json` files that `make` tries to install using the BMv2 CLI.
-In this case, `make` will log the CLI tool output in the `logs` directory.
+2. `mri.p4` compiles but does not support the control plane rules in the `sX-runtime.json` files that `make` tries to install using a Python controller.
+In this case, `make` will log the controller output in the `logs` directory.
 Use these error messages to fix your `mri.p4` implementation.

 3. `mri.p4` compiles, and the control plane rules are installed, but the switch does not process packets in the desired way.
 The `/tmp/p4s.<switch-name>.log` files contain trace messages describing how each switch processes each packet.
 The output is detailed and can help pinpoint logic errors in your implementation.
    The `build/<switch-name>-<interface-name>.pcap` also contains the pcap of packets on each interface.
 Use `tcpdump -r <filename> -xxx` to print the hexdump of the packets.

 4. `mri.p4` compiles and all rules are installed.
 Packets go through and the logs show that the queue length is always 0.
 Then either reduce the link bandwidth in `topology.json`.

 #### Cleaning up Mininet